FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ## Glossary

-**Actor** — either a counterparty to a FIX session or an external entity that holds state relevant to application or session behavior.
+**Actor** — either a counterparty to a session or an external entity that holds state relevant to application or session behavior.
 An actor can take actions such as assigning state or transitioning a state machine, and it can send messages.